Center Party (Israel)

-The Center Party (translit.
-Mifleget HaMerkaz), originally known as Israel in the Center, was a short-lived political party in Israel.
+The Center Party (מפלגת המרכז), originally known as Israel in the Center, was a short-lived political party in Israel.
 Formed in 1999 by former Defense Minister Yitzhak Mordechai, the aim was to create a group of moderates to challenge Benjamin Netanyahu on the right and opposition leader Ehud Barak's Labor Party on the left.

 Platform

 The Center party platform promoted new thinking about national unity, leadership credibility and strategic planning and hoped to establish new institutional rules to guide public life, including a written constitution.